dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   An `abstract` variable is augmented with a non-abstract variable.

-*   An `external` variable is augmented with an `abstract` variable.
+*   An `external` variable is augmented with a variable declaration.

 ### Augmenting enum members

-Some enum members can not be augmented: It is a compile-time error if an augmenting declaration in an enum declaration (introductory or augmenting) has the name `values`, `index`, `hashCode`, or `==`.
+Some enum members cannot be augmented: It is a compile-time error if an augmenting declaration in an enum declaration (introductory or augmenting) has the name `values`, `index`, `hashCode`, or `==`.